-The prongs at the end of the whip sank deep in his beard ripping out bits and pieces as it was quickly drawn back for another pulverizing blow.
-Flesh covered arms and legs, that crossed racial, social, and religious boundaries, were torn to shreds with each contemptuous lash.
+The prongs at the end of the whip sank deep into his beard ripping out bits and pieces as it was quickly drawn back for another pulverizing blow.
+Flesh-covered arms and legs, that crossed racial, social, and religious boundaries, were torn to shreds with each contemptuous lash.
 Forty times the whip’s fury left stripe after stripe across Jesus’s back.

-Horizontal he laid, stretching out one arm and then the next…can you feel the tip of the spike?
+Horizontal he lay, stretching out one arm and then the next…can you feel the tip of the spike?

 Mallet head meets spike top and thrusts its tip through one wrist.

 Then the other.
 A soldier holds one foot down and moves the other into place over the first.

 Now, nailed to a cross, the beam is shoved upward and comes to its vertical resting place.
 There, the creator of heaven and earth in human form hangs suspended between his two creations.
 Outstretched arms that once held the world are now the greatest symbol of love for the creation he breathed life into and formed in his own image.
 If that wasn’t enough…the spotless and clean became the filthiest of filth…sin.